soc-hub-fi/headsail-vp/examples/hpc-c/hello-hpc/README.md

 Just a bare metal C program.

-## Compile
+## Quickstart

-Make sure you've got `riscv32-unknown-elf-gcc` available on $PATH.
+Make sure you've got a compatible `riscv64-unknown-elf-gcc` available on $PATH.
 Then `just run`.
+Use `just clean-build` to reconfigure from scratch (useful for testing & debugging the build process).
 See Justfile for what goes on behind the scenes.

-TODO: let's write open the steps here for brevity.
+## Compile & run

+1. Set CC to point to RISC-V compiler
+    * `source ../scripts/export_riscv.env`
+2. Configure & build the project
+    * `mkdir -p build && cd build`
+    * `cmake ..`
+    * `make`
+3. Run the code on the virtual platform
+    * `../../../../scripts/run_on_hpc.sh hello-hpc`